tachuelota/scripts/README.md

 Requires ffmpeg to work

 Transcodes a video from whatever codec and resolution it has to be 720p, h264 and mp4 for maximum compatibility, it also has a nice loading bar

+## yt-downloader-mp3.py
+Asks the user to input a YouTube URL and then downloads the video as an mp3 files in a folder called "download", supports playlists